 Going abroad for medical treatment?

-If you had received or you’re thinking about going abroad to another EU, EFTA or UK for treatment it’s important to understand how it works and the risks involved.
+If you’re considering or have received medical treatment in another EU, EFTA or UK country, it’s crucial to understand how the process works and the potential risks involved.

-If you do not follow the correct procedures, you may have to pay the full costs of your treatment.
-There are different funding options based on the country you live in, the country you are planning to receive your treatment and the clinic/ hospital.
-With our healthcare abroad claims form – medical treatment abroad is more accessible.
+Not following the correct procedures may result in having to cover the full costs of your treatment.
+Various funding options are available, depending on the country you reside in, the country where you plan to receive treatment, and the specific clinic or hospital.

 EU countries: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden